Cyber and information security risk definitions

 About the definitions

-We needed to develop and share a set of definitions and a common language to be used throughout the ORX cyber and information security risk (CISR) initiative.
-These definitions will underpin the work we do across the initiative, including information sharing and practice standards.
+We needed to develop and share a set of definitions and a common language to be used throughout the ORX cyber and information security risk (CISR) programme.
+These definitions will underpin the work we do across the programme, including information sharing and practice standards.
 There are many approaches to managing cyber and information security, so a common language is essential.
 This ensures that the information we collect and share is clear and consistent, and enables meaningful peer comparison.

 We will continue to reference these definitions throughout the project.
 We will also review the definitions during the project to capture changes in the industry and ensure they continue to reflect the activities.